Tencent/Hippy/README.md

    >
    > `npm run build`: Build each front-end sdk package.

-2. Choose a demo to build with `npm run buildexample [hippy-react-demo|hippy-vue-demo]` at root directory.
+3. Choose a demo to build with `npm run buildexample [hippy-react-demo|hippy-vue-demo]`.

-3. Install CocoaPods with `brew install cocoapods` and configure CocoaPods dependencies with `pod install` at `driver/js/examples/ios-demo` directory.
+4. Install CocoaPods with `brew install cocoapods` and configure CocoaPods dependencies with `pod install` at `driver/js/examples/ios-demo` directory.

-4. Start the Xcode and build the iOS app with `open driver/js/examples/ios-demo/HippyDemo.xcworkspace`.
+5. Start the Xcode and build the iOS app with `open driver/js/examples/ios-demo/HippyDemo.xcworkspace`.

 > If `Step 2` throw error, you can `cd` to `driver/js/examples` hippy-react-demo or hippy-vue-demo, and run `npm install --legacy-peer-deps` to install demo dependencies first.
 >